alvazir/jobasha/README.md

     -V, --version               Print version

   Filters:
-    -a, --all-lists         Place all leveled lists into the output plugin -k, --skip-last <0>     Do not process last <N> plugins -K, --skip <PLUGIN(S)>  Do not process these plugins --no-skip-default   Do not skip plugins defined by default --no-creatures      Do not process creature leveled lists --no-items          Do not process item leveled lists
+    -a, --all-lists                        Place all leveled lists into the output plugin -k, --skip-last <0>                    Do not process last <N> plugins -K, --skip <PLUGIN(S)>                 Do not process these plugins --no-skip-default                  Do not skip plugins defined by default --skip-unexpected-tags             Skip plugins that contain unexpected record types --no-skip-unexpected-tags-default  Do not skip plugins that contain known unexpected record types --no-creatures                     Do not process creature leveled lists --no-items                         Do not process item leveled lists

   Subrecord deletion:
     -D, --no-delete                  Do not delete subrecords from leveled lists